lubuntu-team/manual/source/2/2.1/2.1.4/bluedevil.rst

 Chapter 2.1.4 Bluedevil
 =======================

-bluedevil is the default application to manage bluetooth devices for lubuntu.
+Bluedevil is the default application to manage bluetooth devices for lubuntu.